elfsternberg/polyloader/README.rst

 **Polyloader** is a python module that enables the discovery and loading of heterogenous source code packages.
-This discovery and loading is critical to the functioning of other programming languages that use the Python AST and Python VM, languages such as Hy, Doge, and Mochi.
+This discovery and loading is critical to the functioning of other programming languages that use the Python AST and Python interpreter, languages such as Hy, Doge, and Mochi.

 Problem Statement
 -----------------